The Worcester Art Museum is pleased to be partnering with Bridgeman Images in order provide you with the best service for your image licensing needs.

 – Offers high quality reproductions of works in our permanent collection for your home!

 The Worcester Art Museum makes every effort to ensure that it has appropriate rights to ingest and provide access to content.
 In those cases where the rights are unclear (e.g., when we encounter copyright information that, relative to the work in hand, is ambiguous or contradictory), we archive but do not provide access to the work.
 Where possible, the Worcester Art Museum secures rights to use works that are in copyright.
-Parties who have questions or who wish to contest the use of specific works may contact the Assistant Registrar for Image Management, email@example.com or
+Parties who have questions or who wish to contest the use of specific works may contact the Curatorial department at firstname.lastname@example.org or:

 Worcester Art Museum